March 21, 2020

 The Mission to Seafarers is an outreach of the Anglican Church to assist seafarers, particularly foreigners, who come to the Port Of Thunder Bay.
 Transportation from their ship to shopping the Seafarers’ Centre is offered free of charge.
 The Seafarers’ Centre located at Keefer Terminal is a home away from home where seafarers telephone their families or connect with them on the Internet.
 Clothing, Bibles and magazines are available for them to take.
 The Port of Thunder Bay Mission is a registered charity and supported by the Thunder Bay Port Authority, the Anglican Diocese of Algoma, churches of various denominations, other organizations and individuals.

 Remember that the PWRDF is an excellent way to contribute to relief and development work around the world.
 Check out their work at www.pwrdf.org.
-Donations can be made through offering envelopes or through the Electronic Offering Program.
+Donations can be made through St. Stephen's offering envelopes (use the space "PWRDF"), the Electronic Offering Program or www.CanadaHelps.org.